 What are YO GO verbs?
-In basic terms, this terms refer to a list of irregular verbs that when conjugated in the present indicative, always end in “go” in the first person (yo) form.
+In basic terms, this term refers to a list of irregular verbs that, when conjugated in the present indicative, always end in “go” in the first person (yo) form.
+These are examples of conjugated verbs that exhibit irregular conjugations.

 Do you know what Spanish “go verbs” are?
 What about “yo-go” verbs?